 Rev. Wyndee Holbrook stepped down from her role as Executive Director in 2016.
 Ms. Debbie Moody, who previously been contracted as Event Planner, and Rev. Winterbourne Harrison-Jones were subsequently hired as Director of Festivals and Director of Philanthropy respectively.
 In late 2016, Waggener and Harrison-Jones resigned their positions.
 Best was given a new title as Director of Communications in early 2017 and assumed the management of finances following the resignation of Maureen Howell in April 2017.

 On July 1, 2017, Rev. Ernest Brooks III succeeded Dr. Dwight A. Moody, AoP Founder, as President and CEO.

 The Academy is proud of its presence on the world wide web, Facebook and Twitter, and especially YouTube (where AoP festival videos are being downloaded at the rate of 1,000 per week, or 370,000 in six years, with more than 1,000 subscribers).
 The AoP will continue to expand these initiatives to engage the generation of young adults, with a special focus on using social media especially video to promote our mission and programs, generate financial support, and advocate for opportunities for Young Preachers.

-These books are published by Chalice Press and are now available for purchase for $20 plus $3 postage from the Academy of Preachers office; the set of seven sells for $85.
+These books are published by Chalice Press in the the AoP Marketplace.
 They are also available through Amazon, Barnes and Nobles (and other online bookstores), and directly from the publisher.
 In 2015, the AoP launched its own publishing imprint, Academy of Preacher Books, with a Young Preacher Series, beginning with Nine Marks of a Good Sermon by Dwight A. Moody and a Dissertation Series, beginning with The Graphic Gospel by Jay Akkerman.